 Bauhaus was an obvious influence on mid-century modern furniture and design, which is is currently having a huge resurgence.
 You can see it in the sleek lines, experimental use of materials, and strategic colors of design from the 1950s-1960s, as well as contemporary recreations.

 The minimalist trend that’s been popular for the last few years?
 One can certainly attribute it to Bauhaus.
 They were anti-clutter, and emphasized clean lines and simple colors.
-The popularity of mass-produced furniture from IKEA and other stores would have been championed by Bauhaus.
 Modern-day Apple products like the iPhone even follow Bauhaus principles of sleek, simple design.

 Look at the skyline of any major city.
 All those towers of glittering glass and steel wouldn’t be there if it weren’t for Bauhaus architecture style.
 Rooms of mostly black white and grey, with a pop of yellow or red, or with a painted statement wall, that’s design influenced by Bauhaus.